rogercoll/linux-memory-metrics/README.md

 **⚠️ Caution: Use at your own risk!
 The following test intentionally pushes your system's memory usage to its limits.
 There’s a small chance that the kernel's OOM killer won't target the memory-hogging container — which could freeze your entire system.
 Make sure you’re not running anything important before continuing.**

+**Ideal environment**: No other high memory processes running (Browser, Slack, etc.).

 Two main containers are provided to verify the actual free memory:

 - [memgenerator](./memgenerator/): Simulates high memory usage by allocating one of two formulas:
   - Legacy formula: Total - Free - Cached - Buffers - SReclaimable
-  - Modern formula (optional): MemAvailable (used when the --memAvailable flag is set) It also logs the system’s memory stats every 20 seconds to show you what’s happening in real-time.
+  - Modern formula (optional): MemAvailable (used when the --memAvailable flag is set)

+    It also logs the system’s memory stats every 20 seconds to show you what’s happening in real-time.
+To prioritize the process to be killed by the kernel's OOM killer, it sets its self [oom_score_adj](https://man7.org/linux/man-pages/man5/proc_pid_oom_score_adj.5.html) to the maximum value.
 - [oomwatcher](./oomwatcher/): Attaches an eBPF trace to the kernel’s oom_kill_process function, logging detailed context about any process killed by the OOM killer.

+To make the difference more noticeable, the number of bytes actually allocated is reduced by 3% compared to the amount returned by the legacy or modern formula.
+This margin can be adjusted using the `--mercybytes` flag.

 ### Run the Test with the Legacy Formula